berksevgi95/bs-trivia/README.md

 ### What would I do differently if I had more time?

-If I had more time, I would implement the filtering & querying mechanism by defining each parameters to URL as a query parameter, so I could make the application more stateful.
+If I had more time,I would start to deploy my "bs-ui" component library to npm with full code coverage scoring status and import it to this application.

 In addition, I would fix the "prop-type" error for my component `react-absolute-selector` and make it more optimized for mobile screens.

-And especially, I would start to deploy my "bs-ui" component library to npm with full code coverage scoring status and import it to this application.